 Students will enhance their success by:

 - Receiving books through the EOP&S Book Service

 Students will be successful participants in EOP&S by attending an EOP&S New Student Orientation.
 They will develop a sense of self-worth and accomplishment by participating in the annual EOP&S Graduation/Transfer ceremony.

 The EOP&S application process is now open.
-The application is available online only and we will open the application process again approximately one month prior to the semester's start date.
+The application will be available online only and we will open the application process again approximately one month prior to the semester's start date.
 For Spring 2019, applications will be open on January 14th, 2019.

 Before you apply, make sure that you;

 1. Are enrolled in 12 active units for Fall 2018 (or, 9 units if you are CAFYES-eligible) Wait-listed courses are not considered as enrolled.
 You must be enrolled in 12 units.

 2. You qualify for the California Promise Grant.
 You can do that by applying for Financial Aid at www.FAFSA.gov